OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-143.md

 ## Psalm 143:6

-> I spread out my hands to You;
+> I reach out my hands to You;
-> My soul longs for You, like a weary land.
+> My soul thirsts for You, like a parched land.

 > Selah